sevmanash/bss-macro-modified/README.md

 I just added/changed some features to the macro, I will list major changes

-What’s changed
+What’s changed:
-Mondo Chick
+Mondo Chick,
-Memory Match
+Memory Match,
-Some paths
+Some paths,
-Dispensers
+Dispensers,
 All walk-backs

 More details in the "Changes" section